 As I notice more things stolen, I can piece together their probable path through what used to be my home.
 It was a short one, from the living room door to the bedroom and back out.
 I would be surprised if they were in here for ten minutes.
 If they are the type who only skim the cream, they won't bother to come back for heavy hauling.
 But, if they are local -- and don't die of an opioid overdose first -- they might drop in after a few weeks or months, when they could assume I had replaced the laptop and relaxed my vigilance.

 The thing to remember about serious criminals is that this is their job.
 Most of them are not geniuses, but they develop their skills and learn, like any predator, the habits of the herd on which they feed.

 Inner cities get all the press, but rural areas are great places to be a criminal.
-Law enforcement is often laughably under-staffed, covering large areas, often rugged and wooded.
+Law enforcement is often laughably under-staffed, covering large areas that are often rugged and wooded.
 Seasonal residents leave properties locked, but unattended, for months.
 Year-round residents might have to work such long hours, in far-away places, that their chances of stopping a burglary are essentially nil.
 On the day my house was hit, I was away for 10 1/2 hours.
 That's an ample window for someone devoid of conscience to wreak a little quiet havoc.